Mukti Mohan

-Mukti Mohan is an Indian dancer and actress.
+Mukti Mohan (born 21 June 1987) is an Indian dancer and actress.
 She participated in Star One's dance reality show Zara Nachke Dikha 2 and emerged as the winner.
 She also appeared on the comedy show Comedy Circus Ka Jadoo on Sony Entertainment Television.
 She hosted Dil Hai Hindustani 2 along with Raghav Juyal.
 She was a contestant on Jhalak Dikhhla Jaa 6 and Fear Factor: Khatron Ke Khiladi 7.
 She appeared in the films Blood Brothers, Saheb, Biwi Aur Gangster, Hate Story and Daruvu and a YouTube web series Inmates.